+ISO IEC JTC 1 SC 22 WG 23 N0621

+13 January 2016

 Proposed top 10 Ada specific guidance:

-Do not use Unchecked_Deallocation.

-Do not use features explicitly identified as unsafe.
+Do not use features explicitly identified as unsafe, such as Unchecked_Deallocation or Unchecked_Conversion.

-Exceptions raised by type and subtype-conversions shall be handled.
+Handle all Exceptions raised by type and subtype-conversions.

-All data shared between tasks should be within a protected object or marked Atomic, whenever practical;
+Protect all data shared between tasks within a protected object or mark the data Atomic.

-The use of pragma Atomic and pragma Atomic_Components to ensure that all updates to objects and components happen atomically.
+Use pragma Atomic and pragma Atomic_Components to ensure that all updates to objects and components happen atomically.

-The use of pragma Volatile and pragma Volatile_Components to notify the compiler that objects and components must be read immediately before use as other devices or systems may be updating them between accesses of the program.
+Use pragma Volatile and pragma Volatile_Components to notify the compiler that objects and components must be read immediately before use as other devices or systems may be updating them between accesses of the program.

 Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.